MRLintern/StokesianFlow/README.md

 * And you're set!
 See the test program in `eigen_test` to ensure everything is working.

+* Inside the `eigen_test` folder, execute the following at the CLI:

 `$ g++ main.cpp -o main`